 You finalise your General Education enrolment on the day you complete enrolment with your Course Authority or School, and before presenting your enrolment form to be assessed for Student Activity Fees and HECS.
-For new students, this is the day you first attend the University to enrol, as invited by the Registrar in your offer letter.
+For new students, this is the day you first attend the University to enrol, as specified in your offer letter.
 For later year or re-enrolling students, this is the day you complete enrolment formalities in February.

-The General Education Enrolment Centre will operate within the Unisearch House Enrolment Bureau, Anzac Parade, Kensington, from Tuesday, 1 to Friday, 25 February 1994.
+The General Education Enrolment Centre will operate within the Unisearch House Enrolment Bureau, Anzac Parade, Kensington, from Tuesday, 31 January to Friday, 24 February 1995.